-The basilica has five aisles, a soaring 157 m tower, nave, beautiful stained-glass windows and works of art.
+The basilica has five aisles, a soaring 157 m tower, a nave, beautiful stained-glass windows and works of art.

 Cologne’s second-tallest structure is one of the largest cathedrals in the world, big enough to house 20,000 people.

-Besides being a place for Catholic pilgrims, it’s also is one of the country’s most visited attractions and a famous German landmark.
+Besides being a place for Catholic pilgrims, it’s also one of the country’s most visited attractions and a famous German landmark.

 There’s a spiral staircase with 509 steps leading to a viewing platform with a fabulous view.